Oggie: Um... Dis vos de right von, yah?

 - In Ugly Americans a batboy gets loose in Mark's counseling group and bites Mark and the Two-Headed Worm Guy.
 After killing it Grimes draws a machete and slices off Worm Guy's bitten hand (which regenerates).
 Mark (who got bitten on the crotch) pretends that it didn't get him and slowly transforms over the rest of the episode, until it turns out that Doug the Koala Man's saliva acts as an antidote.

 - This used to be the only method of stopping gangrene from spreading.
 Nowadays, the rotting area can often be saved, but amputation is still sometimes required.
+Especially in the case of Gas Gangrene, which spreads quickly as it destroys muscle tissue.

 - The Manhattan Project had a policy to cover contamination with plutonium.
 Anyone who had plutonium enter their body through a cut or a scratch on a limb would be subjected to immediate high amputation to keep it from entering the rest of their body.
 Robert A. Heinlein mentioned this policy in his short story "The Long Watch".